dortania/OpenCore-Post-Install/gpu-patching/intel-patching/README.md

 ## Learning to patch with WhateverGreen

-Now that we've gone over the basics of setting up an iGPU, lets getting into some deeper topics.
+Now that we've gone over the basics of setting up an iGPU, let's get into some deeper topics.
 We'll need to go over some  prerequisites first:

 * Lilu and WhateverGreen are present under EFI/OC/Kexts and in your config.plist
   * To verify if they loaded correctly in macOS, run the below command(if nothing is outputted, the kexts are not loading)